This is a maternity and newborn clothing and items program, to provide families with clothing and some supplies.

 - Each package for each family should approximately fit into a shoebox sized box, or plastic or cloth reusable bag.
 You can petition your local area to contribute any of these items to you for transporting the items to each family.

 - I recommend purchasing Dreft, and either washing the items with this, or spritzing a Dreft & water solution with a spray bottle onto the items, particularly your tiny diapers if you are creating a sewing circle (see the printable information below).

-- You will need to agree to printing out a stillbirthday brochure and including this in each care package, in addition to any card or note you’d like to contribute as well.
+- You will need to agree to printing out a stillbirthday brochure or business card and including this in each care package, in addition to any card or note you’d like to contribute as well.

 - There can be more than one Love Cupboard in a city.

 - You can run your Love Cupboard independantly, or collaborate with friends such as a local mom’s group.

 - You can use your Love Cupboard to create and sell crafts or other relevant items, using the proceeds to purchase needed items for your Love Cupboard.